mdda/colab_helper/README.md

 ```

 The `pub_key` field sanitises the line-breaks pasted in from `~/.ssh/id_rsa.pub` for your convenience.
-And as an aside, there's no problem leaving your public key(s) in the colab file itself,
+And, as an aside, there's no problem leaving your public key(s) in the colab file itself,
 since that's not the private key bit (obviously).